tytydraco/yessleep/out/Never_go_hiking_on_a_first_date_especially_if_your_date_is_a_walking_red_flag_Part_4.md

 It looked like a pile of dirty laundry, but it wasn't clothes.
 It was skin, an unmistakable pile of skin.
 It was lying there like a fleshy rotten egg yolk in the middle of a puddle of white ooze.
 I couldn't bring myself to come near it, but I swear I saw something familiar.
 A birthmark of an unfinished butterfly.

 A sudden sense of dread filled me.
-The neckbrace held my head down like a deer grazing, and I can only describe the feeling I had as a deer picking up a sign of bloodlust before getting pounced on by a lion.
+The neck brace held my head down like a deer grazing, and I can only describe the feeling I had as a deer picking up a sign of bloodlust before getting pounced on by a lion.
 I had to get out, but more importantly, I had to see what was around me.
 The doctors warned me of the consequences of removing the neck brace too early but at that point, it felt like life or death.

 My hands fumbled at the straps, tearing at the fastenings with frantic urgency.
 The brace came loose, and the weight of my own head crashed down like a bowling ball.
 A blinding pain shot through my neck, sending a wave of nausea rolling over me.
 My vision swam, but I didn’t care, I had to see for myself.
 My plan had the opposite effect.
 As soon as I removed the brace I could feel my vision fading, but that only sharpened my hearing.